arduino/help-center-content/content/Software Support/Upload/Fix-udev-rules-on-Linux.md

   cd ~/Downloads
   ```

-### Step 3: Run the script
+### Step 3: Run the script as root

+The script needs to create a configuration file in a system directory (`/etc/udev/rules.d/`) and reload the `udev` service, which requires administrator (root) privileges.

-You can run the script directly without modifying permissions by using bash:
+Run the script using bash:

 ```bash
 sudo bash arduino-udev-setup.sh